mnshn/opmpolhemus/README.md

 the sensor cell for all OPMs whose positions are measured by a polhemus device.
 This is a necessary step in solving the *forward problem*.

+##

+test by running `python -m unittest test.test` from the root of this project folder

 ## Hardware

 The OPM device is the